NicolasRoever/voice_memo_app/README.md

 ## Notes for Developer

-- Use Unix Timestamp for the timestamp of the voice memo inserted
+- Setting Icon to the right on home screen
+- Name change if it includes number (prolific ID)
+- Font type of button change

 ## Colors
 - Primary: Color(0xFF2A454E);